SYK-08/lazyaircrack/README.md

 ## This tool uses 2 methods:
 **1.Wifi Hacking:**
-Get all the wireless traffic around you listed, select the victim and crack the password using handshake packet.
+Get all the wireless traffic around you listed, select the victim, and crack the password using a handshake packet.
-The by default wordlist for cracking passowrd is rockyou.txt from linux, don't forget to replace it with your custom dictionary as per the target or you can still choose to use the default one.
+The default wordlist for cracking passwords is rockyou.txt from Linux, do not forget to replace it with your custom dictionary as per the target or you can still choose to use the default one.
 <br>
 <img src="https://user-images.githubusercontent.com/46316908/103164836-3cc66180-4836-11eb-9d50-2e312c93acec.png" width="100%"></img>

 **2.Wifi Jammer:**
-It creates denial of service (DoS) condition against any wifi router by continously sending the deauthentication packets resulting in disrupted connection of all connected users to it.
+It creates a denial of service (DoS) condition against any Wi-Fi router by continuously sending the de-authentication packets resulting in a disrupted connection of all connected users to it.
 <br>
 <img src="https://user-images.githubusercontent.com/46316908/103164841-5798d600-4836-11eb-918f-f67847d2837f.png" width="100%"></img>

 <b>Note:</b>
 + To get a handshake, there should be at least one active user using the wifi.
-By default the script waits 2 mins for handshake packet and checks every 20 seconds if found or not.
-You can change the waiting time by modifying value of variable "handshakeWait" present at line number 10 in script.
+By default, the script waits 2 mins for the handshake packet and checks every 20 seconds if found or not.
+You can change the waiting time by modifying the value of the variable "handshakeWait" present at line number 10 in the script.
-+ If the password is not found in default wordlist try using custom wordlist, you can use tools like crunch and cupp for generating wordlist.
++ If the password is not found in the default wordlist try using a custom wordlist, you can use tools like Crunch and Cupp for generating a wordlist.
-+ Don't waste your time trying to attack wifi networks without password, since there is no password protection the script will not be able to determine encryption type and will exit with message "Can't find Handshake".
++ Don't waste your time trying to attack Wi-Fi networks without a password, since there is no password protection the script will not be able to determine encryption type and will exit with the message "Can't find handshake".

 ## Installing and requirements
 - aircrack-ng